daveabrock/daveabrock.github.io/_posts/2020-07-17-c-sharp-9-q-and-a.markdown

 - An easy, simplified construct whose intent is to use as an immutable data structure with easy syntax, like `with` expressions to copy objects
 - Robust equality support with `Equals(object)`, `IEquatable<T>`, and `GetHashCode()`
 - Constructor/deconstructor support with simplified positional records
-- Lightweight memory allocation (because they are compiled to reference types, no additional alloc is required after the original memory allocation)

 The endgame is not to complicate workarounds—it is to devote a construct for immutability that doesn't require a lot of wiring up from your end.